Nintendo Switch Lite release date, price, games and more

 Games will need to have a handheld mode to work, although according to Nintendo, "some games will have restrictions".
 Nintendo has clarified that the back-of-box information for physical games, or Nintendo's website, will say if this is the case.

-Most of your favourite games do have this handheld mode, including Super Smash Bros Ultimate and Super Mario Maker 2, but since this phone appeals to people who don't actually have a Switch, there shouldn't be too many people two will be negatively affected by this.
+Most of your favourite games do have this handheld mode, including Super Smash Bros Ultimate and Super Mario Maker 2.

 - Best Nintendo Switch games: must-have games to play in 2019